Skip to main contentSkip to footer

 Introduction

-Greetings!
-My name is Shelby Curtis and I have been teaching at College of the Canyons for 15 years.
-I teach to learn, and enjoy sharing knowledge about dance history and technique with students.
-My dance education includes a BFA in dance from California Institute of the Arts, and an MS in Dance Kinesiology from CSUN.
-My early dance training was rigorous in the areas of classical ballet and modern dance.
-Currently I teach ballet, yoga, and dance appreciation at College of the Canyons and am passionate about dance pedagogy and the integration of dance arts in K-12 education.
+My purpose for teaching is to learn, build community, and offer a safe space for students to study and share their dance knowledge.
+I have been teaching at the College of the Canyons for 20 years, and my dance education includes a BFA in dance from the California Institute of the Arts and an MS in Dance Kinesiology from CSUN.
+My early dance training was rigorous in classical ballet and modern dance.
+I teach ballet, yoga, and dance appreciation at College of the Canyons and am passionate about dance pedagogy and integrating dance arts in K-12 education.

 Course Description